kbvishnu/kbvishnu/README.md

  - Healthcare

 ### Areas of expertise
- - Integration of various middlewares & cross platform applications
+ - Integration with various platforms, products & services.
- - Reverse engineering legecy systems & generating more user friendly apps.
+ - Reverse engineering and re-write of legacy apps to modern cloud based solutions
  - Migration from one platform/services to another.
  - Application architecturing & development
  - Technical Training